Teresa N. Washington: Other activities

-Washington's field research on Caroline Barr, the African American employed by William Faulkner, is documented in Ann Fisher-Wirth's Poem, "Where, beneath the Magnolia," which is also dedicated to Washington.
+While earning her master's degree at the University of Mississippi, Washington researched the life of Caroline Barr, the African American woman who worked for William Faulkner and is called "Mammy Callie."
+Washington published her research on Barr in the article "Caroline Barr: Laughing Behind the Myth of Mammy."
+Ann Fisher-Wirth's poem "Where, beneath the Magnolia" is dedicated to Washington, and it documents Washington's research on and spiritual relationship with Caroline Barr.

 In 2019 Washington published "A Day for the Owner," an exposé that documents Washington's battles against plagiarists of her books.

 In the fall of 2016 Washington and her daughter Oduduwa co-hosted a segment called "Nation Time!" on WRFG's "'What Good is a Song?'
 The Friday Night Drum" radio program in Atlanta, GA.
-Washington and Oduduwa discussed such issues as extrajudicial killings by police officers, self-hatred in the Africana community, and the relationship between hip hop and hypersexuality.
+Washington and Oduduwa analyzed such issues as extrajudicial killings by police officers, self-hatred in the Africana community, and the relationship between hip hop and hypersexuality.

 Other publications

-Washington's works are also published in the following anthologies: Harold Bloom's Modern Critical Interpretations: Toni Morrison's Beloved: New Edition; Yemoja: Gender, Sexuality, and Creativity in the Latina/o and Afro-Atlantic Diasporas; and ÈṢÙ: God, Power, and the Imaginative Frontiers.
+Washington's works are published in the following anthologies: Harold Bloom's Modern Critical Interpretations: Toni Morrison's Beloved: New Edition; Yemoja: Gender, Sexuality, and Creativity in the Latina/o and Afro-Atlantic Diasporas; and ÈṢÙ: God, Power, and the Imaginative Frontiers.
 Washington's analyses are published in various literary magazines, including the Journal of American Folklore, African American Review, FEMSPEC, and the Journal of African Studies (now known as Africology).